Skip to main content

 Do you face challenges with bad payers from time to time?
 Do you find that your customers often pay late or don't pay at all?

-Whether you experience bad payers or not, an effective credit policy is key to safeguarding against bad payers, regardless of the size of your business.
-This will ensure greater financial stability and minimize financial losses.
+Whether you experience bad debt or not, an effective credit policy is the key to safeguarding against bad debt, regardless of the size of your business.
+This ensures greater financial stability and minimizes financial losses.

 By having all staff (e.g. in accounting, sales or customer service) working from a common and streamlined credit policy, you can minimize or even avoid losses on your customers.